How to Upload More Files to NotebookLM? File Size and Upload Limits (2026)

 Audio and Video Limits

-When uploading audio files, keep these rules in mind:
+When uploading audio, keep these rules in mind:

 - Audio files must contain clear speech

-- Files with heavy background noise or multiple overlapping voices may fail
+- Heavy background noise or overlapping voices may cause a fail

-- There is no time limit for audio length, but the transcription must stay under 500,000 words
+- No time limit on length, but the transcription must stay under 500,000 words

-- Supported audio formats include MP3, WAV, M4A, AAC, OGG, OPUS, and many others
+- Supported audio includes MP3, WAV, M4A, AAC, OGG, OPUS, and many others

 For YouTube videos: